JonSnow1807/Mustard-Watch-Party/README.md

 ## ✨ Features

-- **Real-time Synchronization** - Watch videos in perfect sync with <500ms latency
+- **Real-time Synchronization** - Watch videos in perfect sync with latency monitoring
-- **Multi-room Support** - Create unlimited rooms for different watch parties
+- **Unlimited Rooms** - Create unlimited rooms with no user limits
 - **User Authentication** - Secure login and registration system
 - **Participant Tracking** - See who's watching with you in real-time
 - **YouTube Integration** - Supports all YouTube videos via iframe API
 - **Responsive Design** - Works on desktop and mobile devices
+- **Voice Chat** - Built-in WebRTC voice communication
+- **Collaborative Control** - Optional setting to allow all participants to control video
+- **Room Management** - Public/private rooms with tags and descriptions

 ## 🛠️ Tech Stack